-Small openings (e.g. power outlets) of 90 x 90mm or less may be placed no closer than 90mm to the edge of the braced element.
-A block may need to be provided alongside the perimeter stud as shown
+Small openings (e.g. power outlets) of 90 x 90mm maximum or circular holes no more than 100mm may be placed no closer than 90mm to the edge of the braced element.
+A block may need to be provided alongside the perimeter stud as shown below.